Superpredator

-On February 18th, 1999, Senator John Ashcroft announced that he would propose and support legislation that would give federal prosecutors "greater flexibility to try violent juveniles as adults".
+On February 18, 1999, John Ashcroft announced that he would propose and support legislation that would give federal prosecutors "greater flexibility to try violent juveniles as adults".

 The superpredator or super-predator is a type of criminal in a now-discredited criminological theory that became popular in the 1990s in the United States, positing that a small but increasing population of impulsive (often urban) young men were willing to commit extremely violent crimes without remorse.
-Criminologist and political scientist John J. DiIulio Jr theorized that super-predators were a growing phenomenon and predicted a large increase in youth crime and violence as a result.
-At the time, the idea of super-predators contributed to a nationwide moral panic regarding juvenile crime, particularly Black juvenile crime.
+Criminologist and political scientist John J. DiIulio Jr. theorized that superpredators were a growing phenomenon and predicted a large increase in youth crime and violence as a result.
+At the time, the idea of superpredators contributed to a nationwide moral panic regarding juvenile crime, particularly Black juvenile crime.
 Proponents of the theory warned of "a blood bath of violence" or "Lord of the Flies on a massive scale".
 American lawmakers seized on this idea, and implemented tough-on-crime legislation for juvenile offenders across the country, including life imprisonment without the possibility of parole.
-The theory would later face criticism, which led to its supporters getting protested against for calling Black people super-predators and Dilulio having to admit that his theory was flawed.
+The theory would later face criticism, which led to its supporters getting protested against for calling Black people superpredators and Dilulio having to admit that his theory was flawed.

 Theory

-In 1995, John DiIulio coined the term super-predator for an article for The Weekly Standard, where he sought to convey an increase in violence among juveniles and the insufficiency of the juvenile justice system.
+In 1995, DiIulio coined the term superpredator for an article for The Weekly Standard, where he sought to convey an increase in violence among juveniles and the insufficiency of the juvenile justice system.
 In this article, he claimed that juvenile crime was rising in big cities because of kids with "absolutely no respect for human life and no sense of the future".
-Moreover, Dilulio attributed the rise of super-predators to extreme moral poverty, which he which he claimed was the result of children lacking adults in their lives who could teach them proper moral behavior.
-He theorized that the there would 30,000 new super-predators by the year 2000, that most of the crime would occur in Black inner-city neighborhoods, and that investing in religious institutions would help stop juvenile crime and moral poverty.
+Moreover, Dilulio attributed the rise of superpredators to extreme moral poverty, which he which he claimed was the result of children lacking adults in their lives who could teach them proper moral behavior.
+He theorized that there would be 30,000 new superpredators by the year 2000, that most of the crime would occur in Black inner-city neighborhoods, and that investing in religious institutions would help stop juvenile crime and moral poverty.